 Franz Josef Glacier

-Many people can’t decide between Franz Josef Glacier and Fox Glacier however during our South Island road trip, Fox Glacier was closed due to damaged roads so that made the decision for us.
-Franz Josef Glacier is the smaller of the two and the walk will take you around an hour and a half.
+Franz Josef Glacier is the smaller of the two and the hike will take you around an hour and a half.
 There were some impressive waterfalls on the walk, although we weren’t particularly blown away by the glacier itself as you can’t see much from the safety barriers, we’ve heard a helicopter tour is the best way to view the glacier in its full glory!

-We then headed to Hokitika which was around 1 hour and 40 minutes’ drive.
-Hokitika is a sleepy, hippy town, worth squeezing into your South Island road trip as it’s home to the best sunsets in New Zealand.
+From Franz Josef Glacier it was 1 hour and 40 minute drive to Hokitika.
+Hokitika is a sleepy, hippy town, worth squeezing into your South Island itinerary as it’s home to the best sunsets in New Zealand.

 Our campsite was essentially a field called Woodstock Domain (we did warn Hokitika was hippy).
 It was NZ$5.00 per person which you popped into an honesty box next to a pavilion style building where the *flush* toilets were.

-DAY 16: HOKITIKA – LYFORD VIA ARTHUR’S PASS
+DAY 16: HOKITIKA TO LYFORD VIA ARTHUR'S PASS

-You will then drive through the famous Arthur’s pass where the views will blow you away.
+Following Hokitika Gorge, you will then drive through the famous Arthur’s Pass where the views will blow you away.
 We did have to sing to wee Cathy the campervan to persuade her up the steep hills at parts but it was a drive we will never forget.

 We then stopped at Springfield only 25 minutes down the road as we were hungry and bursting to pee.
 Not just because you can take a photo inside a giant donut.
-Then we headed to Lyford for our campsite – our favourite from our entire New Zealand South Island Road trip!
+The donut was apparently gifted to the town to promote The Simpsons Movie.
+Then we headed to Lyford for the night to what turned out to be one of our favourite campsites from our entire New Zealand South Island itinerary.

-This was our favourite stay from our entire road trip as the staff were so friendly and the lodge itself was incredible (turns out, it was built by a Scotsman so maybe we’re biased).
+As mentioned this turned out to be one of our favourite South Island campgrounds as the staff were so friendly and the lodge itself was incredible (turns out, it was built by a Scotsman so maybe we’re biased).
 This was a powered site and cost us NZ$30.00.
 The showers were the best we’d had so far and staff were so friendly even offering us to chill in the bar and use the Wi-Fi even if we weren’t having a drink there.

 There was also kitchen above the bar which was open to campsite guests to cook which was also great.
 We really wished we could’ve stayed longer but time was running out in our New Zealand South Island road trip!